MonoGame/docs.monogame.github.io/articles/tutorials/building_2d_games/04_working_with_textures/index.md

 ```

 > [!TIP]
 > In the example above, we multiply the [**Vector2**](xref:Microsoft.Xna.Framework.Vector2) created by `0.5f` to halve the value instead of dividing it by `2.0f`.
-If you're not used to seeing this, it might seem strange at first, but it's actually an optimization technique.
+If you are not used to seeing this, it might seem strange at first, but it is actually an optimization technique.
 CPUs are able to perform multiplication operations much faster than division operations and reading `* 0.5f` is easily understood to be the same thing as `/ 2.0f` when reading.

 We have now set the position to half the window's dimensions, which should center the logo.
 Let's run the game to see the result.

 <figure><img src="./images/logo-off-center.png" alt="Figure 4-8: Attempting to draw the MonoGame logo centered on the game window."><figcaption><p><strong>Figure 4-8: Attempting to draw the MonoGame logo centered on the game window.</strong></p></figcaption></figure>

 The logo is not centered as we expected it to be.
 Even though we set the *position* parameter to the center of the game window, the texture starts drawing from its *origin*, which is the upper-left corner in this example.
-So when we set the position to the screen's center, we're actually placing the logo's upper-left corner at that point, not its center.
+So when we set the position to the screen's center, we are actually placing the logo's upper-left corner at that point, not its center.

 One way to correct this is to subtract half the width and height of the texture from the game window's center position like so: